 Humans can also offer emotional intelligence, which is essential for effectively communicating with customers and providing support.
 Humans also bring essential qualities, such as empathy and intuition, to the table that algorithms cannot easily replicate.
 That is why we must make sure that its database is inclusive.

 For Artificial Intelligence to be effective and equitable, it must be trained from a diverse and inclusive database; this way, it will reflect the world’s diversity and be designed to avoid biases.
 This means collecting data from a variety of sources, representing all genders, ages, ethnicities, classes, and abilities.
-Furthermore, it means ensuring data accuracy by validating and verifying the data used in AI training and providing oversight and accountability to ensure that AI does not perpetuate existing inequalities or stereotypes.

 Warnings from ChatGPT Skeptics